Afro-Uruguayans

-Afro-Uruguayans are Uruguayans of predominantly African descent.
-The majority of Afro-Uruguayans are in Montevideo.
+Afro-Uruguayans (Afrouruguayos), also known as Black Uruguayans (Uruguayos negros), are Uruguayans with partial or total ancestry from any of the Black racial groups of Africa.
+Afro-Uruguayans are generally considered the second-largest ethnic group in the country, although in much smaller numbers compared to the majority European-descended population, as they make up less than 10% of Uruguay's population.

+People of African descent first started arriving to Uruguay during Spanish colonization, which imported many as slaves.
+Following the abolition of slavery in the mid-19th century, Afro-Uruguayans continued to face widespread discrimination.
+Afro-Uruguayan groups seeking political advancement first began to organize in the 1930s.
+Throughout the late 20th century and early 21st century, various organizations have arisen to combat racism in Uruguay, and promote Afro-Uruguayan culture.
+Afro-Uruguayans remain largely economically disadvantaged, and primarily work in the manufacturing, construction, and domestic help industries.

+Afro-Uruguayan culture, including song and dance, is showcased prominently in Uruguayan Carnival celebrations.

+Terminology

+The term "Afro-Uruguayans" has been deemed problematic by some.
+Critics of the term say it diminishes relations of these individuals in black communities and is much too specific because of mixed cultures.
+To strengthen the connections between black communities back in the 1800s, "Orientals" is more fitting in regards to modern-day Uruguay, rather than "Afro-Uruguayans" because of lands history and origin.

 History

-For most of the colonial period, the port of Buenos Aires (see Afro-Argentines) served as the exclusive entry point for enslaved Africans in the Río de la Plata region.
-Slaves entering the port of Buenos Aires were then regularly shipped inland to Córdoba and the northwestern provinces of Salta and Tucumán in Argentina, across the Andes Mountains to Chile (see Afro-Chileans) and to the mines of Potosí in Alto Perú (see Afro-Bolivians).

-The term “Afro-Uruguayans” is problematic in itself, the phrase diminishes relations of these individuals in black communities and is much too specific because of mixed cultures.
-To strengthen the connections between black communities back in the 1800s, “Orientals” is more fitting in regards to modern-day Uruguay, rather than “Afro-Uruguayans” because of lands history and origin.

 The region of Uruguay has a complex history of militias and military action.
 Colonial militia service went hand in hand with slave enrollment during wars of independence.
 These militias, specifically the colonial Black militias centered in the Rio de la Plata had opened themselves to the idea of taking in slaves to strengthen their military, meaning both free and enslaved men of African descent fought together in battles after 1810.
 The gain of slaves allowed the addition of people, mixing races, ideals and class levels.
 Black recruits within the militia had mixed thoughts on the military, some soldiers seeing the military as a burden versus black officers seeing potential in the militias.
 The new recruits taken in, in the form of slaves provided more soldiers that would be fighting for Uruguay on foot.
-The slaves involved in these militias, also called “citizen-soldiers” were able to defend their rights and gain some freedom through their service.
+The slaves involved in these militias, also called "citizen-soldiers" were able to defend their rights and gain some freedom through their service.
 This new form of freedom allowed enslaved and free men alike to create black communities, where soldiers would create identities and be one with society.
 Slave ships bringing over soldiers brewed collected identities to interact with one another and create social networks.
 These networks allowed Africans and their descendants to push against domination within the Spanish Regime.
 All men strong enough and of African descent were impacted by the military regardless to if they were already in a battalion or an emerging battalion.
 Men of color who were free were sometime forced to serve along white men before 1841 Even with the pressure of the military some Africans willingly joined militias before slavery was abolished.